-5.3 Launch analysis
+4.3 Launch analysis

 Press the button (or Alt a n or Strg n).
 This will start the Launch analysis window to execute the analysis task on another host.
-The operation mode of the analysis task may be "As client" (default), or "As server"; this has to be specified in the selection box on top of the Start Anaylsis window.
+The operation mode of the analysis task may be "As client" (default), or "As server"; this has to be specified in the left selection box on top of the Start Analysis window.

 The difference of these modes is that in client mode the analysis connects as client to the starting GUI and will be finished when the Go4 GUI terminates.
 There can be only one GUI connected to an analysis in client mode.
 The starting GUI will connect automatically to the analysis client after launching it with full controller priviliges.

 In contrast to this, the analysis started "as server" will be an external process independent of the starting GUI.
 Therefore in server mode the analysis can not run embedded into the Qt Window of the GUI.
 Any number of Go4 GUIs may connect to this analysis server with different priviliges, but only one GUI may be the authorized controller.
 Especially the starting GUI has to login to the analysis server after launching it in a separate dialog window.
+In addition to the established analysis server with Go4 sockets, it is also possible to launch the analysis as server with an HTTP server as connection to the GUI, and to additional web browser GUIs.
+This feature is selectable with the second operation mode selection box ("Go4 sockets", or "HTTP server").

-5.3.1 Launch analysis task in client mode
+4.3.1 Launch analysis task in client mode